 And, it has consequences on the client side:

-We’re experts on corporate communication, but we can’t manage our own professional reputation.
+PR professionals are experts on corporate communication, but we can’t manage our own professional reputation.
+Oh, the irony.

 There’s one aspect of public relations that’s a little bit more uncomfortable than other areas:

 Journalists aren’t always nice to deal with.
 I’ve contacted approximately 3,000+ journalists, and I know.
 It’s a tough job, for sure, but someone has to do it.
 (At least, someone had to do it before the internet gave us the opportunity to connect with audiences directly.)
 Since many communications departments have been eager to outsource this not-so-appealing part of the job, many PR agencies have specialised on securing publicity for their clients.
 And this has literally been going on for so long that public relations have begun to become synonymous with media relations.

 In the US, there’s an actual job title for this: Publicist.
 (In Swedish, ‘publicist’ means publisher; we don’t have a word for a media relations specialist.)
 So, if not only working with media relations, what is it that a public relations professional do all day?

 The classic PR model.

 The specialisations within PR are historically grouped according to the principle, “which stakeholders, influencers, or publics are we trying to influence?”The classic model looks like this: